Maslianico Roggiana (cross-border guide)

 Maslianico Roggiana — free tools and expert guides for cross-border workers (frontalieri) between Switzerland and Italy.
 Compare salaries, tax, LAMal health insurance, pensions, and cost of living in Ticino.
 Updated 2026.

 Seasonal variations are significant: summer holiday Fridays, ski season, and Italian public holidays can increase queue times by 30–50%.
-Planning your departure 15 minutes earlier or later than the peak can save substantial commuting time over the year.
+Planning your departure 15 minutes earlier or later than the peak can save substantial commuting time over the year, equating to 25–40 hours of avoided commute for anyone crossing five days a week.

 This page is part of Frontaliere Ticino, the reference platform for cross-border workers between Switzerland (Canton Ticino) and Italy.
 Find practical tools, updated data, and verified information.